NordicPlayground/Nordic-Thingy52-Thingyjs/README.md

 **Supported operations**

--   `read` - Reads the connected device's current sound configuration
+-   `read` - Reads the connected device's current sound configuration.
--   `write` - Writes the sound configuration of the connected device
+-   `write` - Writes the sound configuration of the connected device.
     - **Parameters**:
         - Object:
             - speakerMode (Sets the speaker mode).
 Must be one of the integers: